-Matt was Great Britain & Ireland’s leading point scorer at the 2013 Walker Cup before receiving the Mark H McCormack Medal as the leading player in the World Amateur Golf Ranking last September.
+Matt was Great Britain & Ireland’s leading point scorer at the 2013 Walker Cup before receiving the Mark H McCormack Medal as the leading player in the World Amateur Golf Ranking.

 He brought the curtain down on his glittering amateur career at the 2014 US Open before turning professional at the Irish Open a week later.